nicaa0695/nicaa0695.github.io/_posts/2020-03-12-the_mvc_structure_and_my_real_estate_app.markdown

 ---
 layout: post
 title:      "The MVC Structure & My Real Estate App"
-date:       2020-03-12 21:01:40 +0000
+date:       2020-03-12 17:01:41 -0400
 permalink:  the_mvc_structure_and_my_real_estate_app
 ---

 In my last post, [Real Estate](https://nicaa0695.github.io/real_estate), I go over how I started building my real estate app.
-Since then, I've worked on it more and I've mostly been adding CSS, bootstrap, and tweaking forms.
+Since then, I've worked on more and I've mostly been adding CSS, bootstrap, and tweaking forms.
 I still have a ways to go but I'm happy with what I've got so far.

 While I was at Flatiron, I remember wishing time would slow down because we had so much to learn.
 At times, I would inevitably just have to make a few extra hours to focus on concepts I didn't quite grasp all the way.
 One of them was truly understanding how the MVC (Model, View, Controller) structure works.
 It's so important to understand it because once you do, building apps becomes much easier.